1alessandro1/m4c0S_W0rkst4t10n/README.md

 Also, it seems like DrDonk's unlocker works only on VMware Workstation 15.1.0, directly obtained from the official vmware website.
 I'll provide a link to that too. https://drive.google.com/open?id=1gQp8JAS7ZhXs8jAlcX5b-8xUEz_stogA

+Please note that I do NOT own this files, they're here only as a backup.
+Check out how to create virtual machines for macOS from paolo-projects repository if the guide above and the unlocker302 previously provided fails.